What is physical health?

 Sleep (and recovery)

-Sleep is one of the most under-rated tools to enhance health and performance.
+Sleep is one of the most overlooked tools to enhance health and performance.
 Getting adequate sleep helps to prevent excess weight gain, heart disease and increased illness and disease.
+It is necessary to consider both the quantity and quality of your sleep and the try to maintain healthy sleep patterns.

 More information can be found in the Sleeping well section.